Perfect Squares – Definition, Formula, List, Examples

 Perfect squares list

-As there are an infinite number of perfect squares is available, we cannot list them all here!
+As there is an infinite number of perfect squares available, we cannot list them all here!
+Making a perfect square chart is also not possible for the same reason.
 Below, we’ve included the first 20 in the list of perfect squares:

 - 1